Maveyyl/SanityJS/README.md

 ### 6) Checkable properties
 Here is the list of all checkable properties to a given object, they are attributes of a type object

-* type : 		type of the object, described as a string (see CHeckable types)
+* type : 		type of the object, described as a string (see Checkable types)
 * equal : 		an array of values, the object should be equal to one of them, does not work with error type
 * not_equal : 	an array of values the object shouldn't be equal to, does not work with error type
 * not_empty : 	set to true to check if the object is empty